akabdolova-crypto/RBP-Tcell-in-cancer/README.md

 # rbp-tex-preprint-.
-- Aim: "exploring the RBPs implication in T cekk exhaustion using public datasets"
+- Aim: exploring the RBPs implication in T cekk exhaustion using public datasets
-- How to run notebooks: "Open in Google Colab"
+- How to run notebooks: ppen in Google Colab